Choosing Ethical Shoes and Trainers

 A key factor in the high carbon footprint of shoes is the materials typically used in the manufacturing process — the industry remains over-reliant on plastics for making its products.
 As many shoes are made with a range of different plastics fused together, they are extremely difficult to recycle.

-Luckily for consumers, our Ethical Shoes & Trainers Ratings Table provides the information you need to find sustainable alternatives.
-The companies in the green section of our table offer some of the most ethical shoes in the UK, including biodegradable shoes, vegan trainers, shoes made from recycled materials.
+These moral issues reflect how important it is to buy ethical shoes.
+However, due to the nature of the industry, it can be hard to find sustainable footwear.
+Luckily for consumers, our Ethical Shoes & Trainers comparison table provides the information you need to find sustainable alternatives.
+The companies in the green section of our table offer some of the most ethical shoes in the UK, including biodegradable shoes, vegan trainers, and shoes made from recycled materials.

 Do I really need that new pair of shoes?